TUM-Dev/NavigaTUM/server/main-api/README.md

-# Server
+# Main-API

-This folder contains the backend server for NavigaTUM.
+This folder contains the main backend server for NavigaTUM.

-Our server is architected in different submodules, each of which is responsible for a specific task.
-They share very few things and are mostly independent of each other.

 ## Getting started